theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 ```bash
 qrl wallet_recover --seed-type
 ```

-If you don't give any options it expects a `hexseed`
+A hexseed is expected.
+Specify other options if you're using anything else.

-enter the seed and recover the wallet.
+Enter the seed and recover the wallet.
 You will be prompted to save the wallet once it has been recovered.

 {::comment}
 In order to protect the wallet we can generate a slaves.json file and give mining only permissions.